sanyaade-teachings/livekit-tutorials-docs/docs/tutorials/advanced-features/recording-advanced.md

 [Source code :simple-github:](https://github.com/OpenVidu/openvidu-livekit-tutorials/tree/master/advanced-features/openvidu-recording-improved-node){ .md-button target=\_blank }

-This tutorial fixes the issues with the [basic recording tutorial](/tutorials/advanced-features/recording-basic){target="\_blank"} by doing the following:
+This tutorial improves the [basic recording tutorial](/tutorials/advanced-features/recording-basic){target="\_blank"} by doing the following:

--   **Poor recording metadata**: Listen to webhook events and save all necessary metadata in a separate file.
+-   **Complete recording metadata**: Listen to webhook events and save all necessary metadata in a separate file.
--   **Limitations of the `RoomEvent.RecordingStatusChanged` event**: Implement a custom notification system to inform participants about the recording status by listening to webhook events and updating room metadata.
+-   **Real time recording status notification**: Implement a custom notification system to inform participants about the recording status by listening to webhook events and updating room metadata.
--   **Not notifying participants about the deletion of a recording**: Implement a custom notification system that alerts all participants of a recording's deletion by sending data messages.
+-   **Recording deletion notification**: Implement a custom notification system that alerts all participants of a recording's deletion by sending data messages.
--   **Increased server resource usage when proxying recordings through the backend**: Add an additional method to allow access to recording files directly from the S3 bucket by creating a presigned URL.
+-   **Direct access to recording files**: Add an additional method to allow access to recording files directly from the S3 bucket by creating a presigned URL.

 ## Running this tutorial